 We hope that you have had a fun filled and enjoyable Easter break.
 We intend to continue to build your child’s learning opportunities and experiences during this final term of the year, while preparing your child for their transition into Year 1.
 This incorporates working towards their final Early Learning Goals for the year.

-Please don’t hesitate to speak to us if you have any concerns, questions, or celebrations regarding your child.
+Please don’t hesitate to speak to me if you have any concerns, questions, or celebrations regarding your child.

 Personal, Social and Emotional Development